Sunday 24th May 2026

 Lyrics: Harry Tee

+. . .
 True to real revival, hundreds of lives were radically changed and signs followed.
 Some of the worst characters in the community were saved.
 One infamous man who had had to be restrained with rope, held by no less than FIVE policemen, was transformed instantly when he was born-again and filled with the Spirit.
 A lady who was ill with diphtheria and had lost her hearing and speech, was instantly healed when hands were laid on her.
 The town which was built mostly on mining was filled with rough, hard-working men whose hearts were touched and changed.
 This then affected the homes and children, and it was not uncommon to hear and see children earnestly seeking the Lord, speaking in tongues and even being used of God to bring sobering prophecies.
-Beyond the little Scottish town of Kilsyth, this outpouring affected nations and continents as, with any true revival, a missionary zeal burned in hearts.
+Beyond the little Scottish town of Kilsyth, this outpouring affected nations and continents as, as with any true revival, a missionary zeal burned in hearts.
 When Harry Tee wrote the words and music to this revival hymn, he was both describing what happened in the Book of Acts as well as what happened in Kilsyth.